lsst-sqre/safir/docs/user-guide/asyncio-queue.rst

    async for item in queue:
        await do_something(item)

-This iterates over the full contents of the queue until ``clear`` is called by the writer.
+This iterates over the full contents of the queue until `~safir.asyncio.AsyncMultiQueue.clear` is called by the writer.

 Readers can also start at any position and specify a timeout.
 The timeout, if given, is the total length of time the iterator is allowed to run, not the time to wait for the next element.